Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Security

 Our Requirement Integrity and Unforgeability properties ensure that unauthorised users cannot modify the state of the group, whether it be by modifying its requirements (which would allow them to potentially modify some of the requirements they do not meet in order to enter the group) or by becoming a member without possessing the required credentials.
 Lastly, our Unlinkability security property is an adaptation of the ABC scheme's property of the same name to the context of an AA-CGKA group, in order to ensure that the solicitors' privacy is maintained.

-We will define our security properties through an attack game between a Challenger and an Adversary $A$.
-The Challenger will first create the CGKA group, but we will allow $A$ to execute a number of queries to legitimately modify the state of the group.
-Both the initialisation process and the available queries for $A$ are shown in Algorithm \ref{alg:sec-q}.
+We will define our security properties through an attack game between a Challenger and an Adversary.
+The Challenger will first create the CGKA group, but we will allow the adversary to execute any number of queries to legitimately modify the state of the group.
+Both the initialisation process and the available queries for the adversary are shown in Figure \ref{alg:sec-q}.

-In Algorithm \ref{alg:sec-games} we formally define each security requirement.
-After executing any number of queries, $A$ outputs some information that depends on the security game that is being executed.
-In the Requirement Integrity and Unforgeability games, $A$ outputs a commit $C$ and the Challenger verifies if the group's requirements have been modified, or if any new member has been inserted into the group, respectively.
-If so, $A$ wins the game.
-While these two games model the possibility of $A$ injecting an illegitimate message into the group, in the Unlinkability game we represent $A$'s ability of identifying a specific user from a Presentation Package generated by them.
+Every security game starts with a Setup, in which a number of users and their credentials are initialised.
+The adversary can request the Challenger to execute any individual AA-CGKA algorithm through its respective query.
+The exception is $\mathsf{Present}$, which would be redundant as a Presentation Package can be obtained through the $Q_{Propose}$ query.
+The Challenger keeps track of all generated Proposals and Commits; they are respectively referenced through their indexes in the $Q_{Commit}$ and $Q_{Process}$ queries.

-For our security proofs we require the signature scheme \textit{S = (S.GenKeyPair, S.Sign, S.Verify)} to provide the \textit{Existential Unforgeability under Chosen Message Attack} (\textit{EUF-CMA}) security property \cite{suf-cma}, such that it is unfeasible to forge a signature for a message with a given key pair and the possibility of signing arbitrary messages.
-The EUF-CMA game is formally defined in Appendix \ref{app:sig}.
+We formally define each of the aforementioned security properties in Figure \ref{alg:sec-games}.
+After executing any number of queries, the adversary outputs some information that depends on the security game that is being executed.
+In the Requirement Integrity and Unforgeability games, the adversary outputs a commit $C$ and the Challenger verifies if the group's requirements have been modified, or if any new member has been inserted into the group, respectively.
+If so, the adversary wins the game.
+While these two games model the possibility of injecting an illegitimate message into the group, in the Unlinkability game we represent the ability of identifying a specific user from a Presentation Package generated by them.